 Which Foo Fighters Song Is About Kurt Cobain?

-As we celebrate what would have been the late Nirvana frontman's 51st Birthday, we look into the only track Dave Grohl admits writing about his friend and bandmate.
+We delve into the only track Dave Grohl admits writing about his friend and Nirvana bandmate.

 Since Kurt Cobain tragically lost his life on 5 April 1994, his music and lyrics have continued to touch fans across the world.